L. Ebony Boulware

 Leigh Ebony Boulware is an American general internist, physician-scientist, and clinical epidemiologist.
-She is the Eleanor Easley Professor of Medicine and director of the Clinical and Translational Science Institute at the Duke University School of Medicine.
+She is the Dean of Wake Forest School of Medicine and chief science officer and vice chief academic officer of Advocate Health.
+Boulware formerly served as the Nanaline Duke Distinguished Professor of Medicine and director of the Clinical and Translational Science Institute at the Duke University School of Medicine.

 Early life and education

 Boulware completed her Bachelor of Arts degree from Vassar College in 1991, where she also competed on their field hockey and women's basketball team.
-During her tenure at the school, she was named second team regional allAmerican, second team all-state, a recipient of the New York Scholar-Athlete Award, and a member of the National Academic Squad.
+During her tenure at the school, she was named second team regional all-American, second team all-state, a recipient of the New York Scholar-Athlete Award, and a member of the National Academic Squad.
 As a senior in 1991, Boulware was named the Female Senior Athlete of the Year.

 Upon graduating, Boulware earned her medical degree at Duke University in 1995 and her Master's degree in public health at Johns Hopkins Bloomberg School of Public Health.
 Following her medical degree, Boulware completed her residency and fellowship at the University of Maryland School of Medicine.

 Career

 Johns Hopkins

-Upon completing her formal education, Boulware returned to her alma mater as an assistant professor of medicine at the Johns Hopkins School of Medicine.
+Upon completing her formal education, Boulware became an assistant professor of medicine at the Johns Hopkins School of Medicine.
 By 2008, she won a bronze Telly Award for a video on the Talking About Living Kidney Donation study that she co-produced with a consortium of Johns Hopkins faculty and staff and the National Kidney Foundation of Maryland.
 Boulware was also promoted to the rank of associate professor with a joint appointment in the Department of Epidemiology.

 As an associate professor, Boulware was the recipient of a David M. Levine Excellence in Mentoring Award at the Department of Medicine's Research Retreat.
 She was later appointed to a six-year term as a member of the Health Services Organization and Delivery Study Section of the Center for Scientific Review in the National Institutes of Health (NIH).
 In 2013, Boulware was inducted into the American Society for Clinical Investigation as someone who has "accomplished meritorious original, creative, and independent investigations in the clinical or allied sciences of medicine."